MarcinKilarski/Website-Audit/seo/seo-instructions.md

 #### Example of Recommendation

-We analysed keywords you use in the Alt tag of your images from your Home page, [PAGE B] page and [PAGE A] page.
+We analysed keywords you use in the Alt tag of your images from your homepage, [PAGE B] page and [PAGE A] page.
 Here is what we found:

-Your Home page uses the keyword ‘Dublin’ 7 times in the Alt tag and the keyword ‘[KEYWORD C]’ only once (Figure 2.20.1).
+Your homepage uses the keyword ‘Dublin’ 7 times in the Alt tag and the keyword ‘[KEYWORD C]’ only once (Figure 2.20.1).
 You should rewrite 1-2 alternative texts to include the phrase ‘[PHRASE F] or ‘[PHRASE I]’.
 Both your [PAGE B] and [PAGE A] pages have two mentions of their targeted keyword in the Alt tags (Figure 2.20.2 and Figure 2.20.3).
 However, you should try rewriting them to include the phrases ‘[PHRASE A]’ and ‘[PAGE A] in Dublin’ instead of only the one-word keyword.
-Figure 2.20.1 – A list of images on your Home page with their Alt text.
+Figure 2.20.1 – A list of images on your homepage with their Alt text.

 | URL        | ALT tag          |
 | ------------- | ------------- |